 Natural and herbal remedies haven’t been shown to cure psoriatic arthritis, but a few may help ease your symptoms.

-Turmeric is a yellow spice used in a variety of cuisines, especially Indian food.
-It is well known for its anti-inflammatory properties.
+Turmeric is a yellow spice used in various cuisines, especially Indian food.
+It’s well known for its anti-inflammatory properties.

 You can eat foods with turmeric, such as Indian curries, or make turmeric tea.
 You can also take turmeric in pill form.

 Look for supplements containing curcumin, an active ingredient in turmeric.
 Curcumin has been shown to block cytokines and enzymes that cause inflammation.

 A 2016 review of several published studies found evidence supporting the effectiveness of turmeric (roughly 1,000 milligrams per day of curcumin) for improving arthritis symptoms like pain and stiffness.

 High doses of turmeric can thin your blood.
 It’s recommended that you don’t take turmeric or curcumin if you:

-- you’re taking a blood thinner like warfarin (Coumadin)
+- take a blood thinner like warfarin (Coumadin)

 - are pregnant